Jbleezy/BO1-Reimagined/README.md

 * Fix zombie pathing on Five going to different floors
 * Make betties place correctly on Der Riese bridge
 * Fix fx inside top of Wunderwaffe on COTD
-* Add game_mod as a submodule on github
 * Check if zombies eyes fx should be deleting on death
 * Get WaW weapon files of classic map weapons working
 * Get animator to make correct anims for classic map weapons
 * Wunderwaffe: make the closest zombie from the bolt be the first one that gets zapped
 * Fix Wunderwaffe not arcing after first kill rarely
 * Upgraded Kar98k: 50 round clip, no reserve ammo
-* Make sure powerup cycle resets when last currently obtainable powerup of a cycle spawns
-* Make sure powerups that are added later in a match are added in randomly on the remaining powerups of the current cycle
-* NML: make amount of zombies that spawn in the beginning consistent
 * Moon: fix sliding sound keep playing when off object
 * DOA: add 1st person mode in settings
 * DOA: make fates not randomized